Benefits for older and disabled unemployed persons

-Are you an older unemployed worker and no longer entitled to WW or WGA benefits?
-You may be eligible for IOAW benefit.
-This benefit supplements your income up to the social assistance level.
+Are you an older unemployed worker and no longer entitled to unemployment benefits or WGA benefits?
+You may be eligible for IOAW benefits.
+These benefits supplement your income to the level of social assistance.

 Approach

 We do not have a separate procedure for applying for IOAW benefits.
-We ask you to fill out the notification form for welfare benefits.
-Once we receive your report, we will invite you for an interview at Maanplein No. 88.
-We will then consider whether you qualify for benefits under the IOAW or the Participation Act.
+We ask you Social assistance benefit the Social assistance benefit notification form.
+After your initial notification, we will discuss your situation by telephone.
+We will then assess whether you are eligible for IOAW benefits or benefits under the Participation Act.

 Description

 The IOAW applies to older unemployed workers.
-The difference with welfare benefits is that the IOAW does not look at your assets.
-You can keep your savings, your own house or your boat.
-However, we do deduct your and your partner's income from or in connection with employment from your benefit.
-Other types of income and income from boarders will not be deducted.
+The difference with Social assistance benefit that with the IOAW, we do not take your assets into account.
+You can keep your savings, your own home, or your boat.
+However, we will deduct your and your partner's income from or related to work from your benefits.
+We do not deduct other types of income or income from cost sharers.

 The number of people in your household determines the amount of your benefit.
-If you live with more people in the house, you can share living expenses and your benefit will be lower.
-This does not apply to resident children under 21, students and commercial relations (tenants).
+If you live with more people, you can share the costs of living and your benefit will be lower.
+This does not apply to children under the age of 21 living at home, students, and commercial relations (tenants).

-• you became unemployed after age 50 and received full wage-related WW benefits and continuation benefits; or
+• you became unemployed after the age of 50 and you received the full wage-related unemployment benefit and follow-up benefit; or

-• you became entitled to WGA benefits after age 50 but lost those benefits because you were less than 35% incapacitated at the reexamination.
+• you became entitled to WGA benefits after the age of 50, but lost those benefits because you were found to be less than 35% incapacitated for work during the reassessment.

 The cost-sharing standard

-If the cost-sharing standard applies to you, your benefit of 70% of the statutory minimum wage will be reduced in steps starting July 1, 2015.
-On January 1, 2019, your benefit will then still be 50% of the minimum wage.
+If the cost-sharing standard applies to you, we will reduce your benefit by 70% of the statutory minimum wage.
+Your benefit will then be 50% of the minimum wage.

 The cost-sharing standard does not apply: